- 1:12 roof pitch (2:12-6:12 available)

 And this could be a big plus: you can quickly and easily adapt to future growth.
 Simply remove the end wall sheeting, pour a new concrete slab and add additional workspace!

-A fast to build, economical & flexible housing solution
+A fast to build, economical & flexible housing choice

 - Economical, simple construction